pasemes/pasemes.github.io/_posts/92017-05-20-was-tdd-ever-alive.md

 #The origin and the expected benefits of TDD

 TDD was re-discovered by Kent Back and thoroughly presented in his famous book "Test Driven Development: By Example".
+The basic idea behind the practice is to improve and provide a continous feedback regarding the current state of your development process in terms of the source code design and defects expectancy.
+TDD is among the cornestone practices of the Extreme Programming (XP) development process, but it became so popular that was adopted as a stand-alone agile practice.